Architectural & Design Patterns Catalog¶

 Pattern: Secure endpoint that validates and processes external system callbacks.

-Implementation (from shopify-webhook.guard.ts):
+Implementation (from apps/order-service/src/shopify/shopify-webhook.guard.ts):

 @Injectable()